wp-document-revisions/wp-document-revisions/readme.txt

 = Will it work over HTTPS (SSL) =
 Yes.
 Just follow the [standard WordPress SSL instructions](http://codex.wordpress.org/Administration_Over_SSL).

+= Can I tag my documents? =
+Yes.
+You can use the [WP Document Revisions Custom Field Generator](http://wordpress.org/extend/plugins/wp-document-revisions-custom-taxonomy-and-field-generator/) to add tags, or can share your existing tags (e.g., the ones you use for posts) with documents.

+= Can I put my documents in folders? =
+WP Document Revisions doesn't use the traditional folder metaphor to organize files.
+Instead, the same document can be described multiple ways, or in folder terms, be in multiple folders at once.
+This gives you more control over your documents and how they are organized.
+You can add a folder taxonomy with the [WP Document Revisions Custom Field Generator](http://wordpress.org/extend/plugins/wp-document-revisions-custom-taxonomy-and-field-generator/).
+Be sure to select the "Hierarchical (like categories)" option.

 == Changelog ==

 = 1.0.1 =